Step by Step Rental Guide

 The Legal Stuff and Payment

-Once your references have been completed and accepted, we will arrange an appointment for you to come into our central office to sign all the relevant paper and pay the agreed fees, rent and security deposit.
+Once your references have been completed and accepted, we will arrange an appointment for you to come into our central office to sign all the relevant paper and pay the agreed, rent and security deposit.

 All tenants will be asked to make payment, sign a tenancy agreement and a inventory and schedule of condition too (unless you have agreed to have a check-in clerk present to go through your inventory with you on-site).